maajidmuhammad/group-10_project/README.md

+# This project was a joint effort involving Abdimajid Mohamed,Dylen Gitaka, Rogers Machara,Habib Mohamed , and Paul Saitabau, each contributing their expertise to create a collaborative work

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).